metaplex-foundation/docs/docs/01-programs/06-fixed-price-sale/01-introduction.md

+---
+sidebar_label: "Introduction"
+sidebar_position: 1
+---

-# Fixed Price Sale
+# Introduction

 Metaplex's Fixed-Price Sale program is a Solana program for brands to create membership NFTs that they can distribute to a large audience.
 This NFT can be used for gating access to certain things (games, events, launches, etc.) at a future date.
 Like its name, all NFTs from the program are sold at a fixed price by minting [print editions](/resources/definitions#print) from a single [master edition](/resources/definitions#master-edition) NFT.
 As a result, all the NFTs will have the same metadata (apart from the edition number).

 The Fixed-Price Sale program also supports gating by collection.
 So, creators can gate sales by collection NFT, meaning that only holders of an on-chain collection are able to purchase NFTs.
 You can also have multiple stages of the sale: gated and not gated.
 For example, you can create a market with total duration of 5 hours with the first 3 being gated, so only holders can can buy an NFT.